pypa/packaging.python.org/source/tutorials/packaging-projects.rst

       which license your package is available under, and which operating systems your package will work on.
 For a complete list of classifiers, see https://pypi.org/classifiers/.
+    - ``package_dir`` is a dictionary with package names for keys and directories for values.
+An empty package name represents the "root package", so in this case the root package is in the ``src`` directory.
     - ``packages`` is a list of all Python :term:`import packages <Import Package>` that should be included in the :term:`Distribution Package`.
-      Instead of listing each package manually, we can use :func:`find_packages` to automatically discover all packages and subpackages.
+      Instead of listing each package manually, we can use :func:`find_packages` to automatically discover all packages and subpackages under ``package_dir``.
       In this case, the list of packages will be ``example_pkg`` as that's the only package present.
     - ``python_requires`` gives the versions of Python supported by your project.
 Installers like pip will look back though older versions of packages until it finds one that has a matching Python version.